MohammadZare96/kong-plugin-proxy-cache/README.md

 * The behavior of no-cache is simplified to exclude the entity from being cached entirely.
 * Secondary key calculation via Vary is not yet supported.

+### for kong 3
+    remove redis from config and set parameters directly

 ## Installing

 ### From LuaRocks